-All final funding decisions are at the discretion of the Executive Director of OGR and Secretary of Public Safety and Security.
-It is anticipated that grant awards will be announced in December 2019.
+All final funding decisions are at the discretion of the OGR Executive Director, Secretary of Public Safety and Security and Governor's Office.
+It is anticipated that grant awards will be announced in November/December 2021.

 SECTION 5 - PROPOSAL CHECKLIST